ultradian/wikidump_clean/README.md

 the ratio of [[diffuse reflection|diffusely reflected]] to incident [[electromagnetic radiation]].
 It is a [[Dimensionless number|unitless]] measure indicative of a surface's or body's diffuse [[reflectivity]].
 The word is derived from [[Latin]] ''albedo'' &quot;whiteness&quot;, in turn from ''albus'' &quot;white&quot;.
 The range of possible values is from 0 (dark) to 1 (bright).
 [[Image:Albedo-e hg.svg|thumb|Percentage of diffusely reflected sun light in relation to various surface conditions of the earth]]

 The albedo is an important concept in [[climatology]] and [[astronomy]].
 In climatology it is sometimes expressed as a percentage.
 Its value depends on the [[frequency]] of radiation considered: unqualified, it usually refers to some appropriate average across the spectrum of [[visible light]].
 In general, the albedo depends on the direction and directional distribution of incoming radiation.
 Exceptions are [[Lambertian]] surfaces, which scatter radiation in all directions in a cosine function, so their albedo does not depend on the incoming distribution.
-In realistic cases, a [[bidirectional reflectance distribution function]] (BRDF) is required to characterize the scattering properties of a surface accurately, although albedos are a very useful first approximation.
+In realistic cases, a [[bidirectional reflectance distribution function]] (BRDF) is required to characterize the scattering properties of a surface accurately, although albedos are a very useful first approximation.C

 ==Terrestrial albedo==
 {| class=&quot;wikitable&quot; style=&quot;float: right;&quot;